Spring in a Small Town

 Spring in a Small Town is a 1948 black-and-white Chinese film, written by Li Tianji (李天濟 (Lǐ Tiānjì)) and directed by Fei Mu, a director known for his empathetic portrayal of women.
 It was produced and funded by Wenhua Film Company, whose great financial deficit at the time led it to produce Spring in a Small Town on a smaller budget with a minimalist plot and setting.
-The film cast only five characters, and it focuses on the struggles of a husband and wife, and the ensuing turmoil when Zhang Zhichen, Liyan's former classmate and, ironically, Yuwen's former lover, pays an unplanned visit to the residence.
+The film cast only five characters, and it focuses on the struggles of a husband and wife, and the ensuing turmoil when Zhang Zhichen, Liyan's former classmate and, ironically, Yuwen's former lover, pays an unplanned visit to their residence.

 The original print of the film is now kept in the China Film Archive.
 In 2005, at the Hong Kong Film Awards to mark a century of Chinese films, Spring in a Small Town was voted the best Chinese film ever made.